-The ideal smile is desired by almost every person, but not many people realize the importance of an ideal bite.
+The ideal smile is desired by every person, but few people realise the importance of an ideal bite.
 You may be surprised to know how many people fail to realize that they have a problem with their bite.
-It’s not until they develop a problem or are informed by an orthodontist about it, do they understand that their bite is off.
+It’s not until they develop a problem or are informed by an orthodontist about it, do they understand that their bite is off?
 So, what really is an ideal bite?
 An ideal bite may be described as a bite where the teeth of the upper jaw come in contact with those of the lower one at the same time when the mouth is closed.
 At the same time, the top teeth should only cover half of the lower ones at max.

 There are a number of different types of abnormal bites that may be developed due to certain habits in young children or due to other dental manipulations.
 Here we describe the most common abnormal bites that a person can have.

-- A Deep bite, is one where the upper incisors cover the lower teeth too much when your mouth is closed.
+It is where the upper incisors cover the lower teeth too much when your mouth is closed.

 How do we develop poor bites?

 There are multiple causes of these abnormal bites.
 Some can be caused due to damage to the teeth or have been affected by trauma impacting jaw development.
 It’s common to have misalignments after a dental procedure, but not treating that condition can lead to long-term problems for you.
 Sometimes, a common treatment like a dental filling or a root canal may shift your tooth into a misaligned position that disturbs your whole bite.

 Another reason can be inflammation.
 The jaw joints are susceptible to being inflamed, and any such process can lead to severe pain and inability to open or close the mouth.
 Also, some people have bad habits like grinding their teeth which can lead to bite defects.